Skip to main content

 1. Kids eat cheap and free deals

-• Asda is continuing its 'Kids Eat for £1' all-day offer, with no adult spend required.
+• Asda runs its 'Kids Eat for £1' all-day offer all year around, with no adult spend required.

 • Morrisons has a deal where kids under 16 eat for free when an adult spends £5 or more on a meal at its cafés.